christogarm/Vital-Signs-Monitor/hardware/Temperature_Sensor/README.md

 <br>

 The RP2040 measures NTC sensor every 100 ms (10 Hz).
-Supose the  NTC has a resistance of 1.816 kΩ, so $R_1$ is chosen as 1.82 kΩ with a 1% tolerance.
+Supose the  NTC has a resistance of 1.816 kΩ, so $R_1$ is chosen as 1.82 kΩ (at 10 °C) with a 1% tolerance.
 Additionaly, C is chosen as 10 μF.
 Therefore, we calculate the values ​​of the circuit elements:

 $$
     5 \tau = 100 \text{ [ms]} \quad \rightarrow \quad \tau = 20 \text{ [ms]}; \quad \quad